shubinternet/manager/README.md

 - diversity
 - collaboration
 - personal growth
-- leaving the tech ecosystem better than I found it
+- leaving the tech ecosystem better than I found it by cleaning up messes and growing people
 - honesty
 - trust, including telling me when too much is asked of you
 - kindness